Georgia 0

 Gleeson, having warned against complacency all week, rang the changes to her XI with several players absent through injury and otherwise.
 Grace Moloney started in goal, ending a three-year wait for her seventh cap as she replaced suspended number one Courtney Brosnan.

 Larkin took her chance at right wing-back, with McCabe on the other side and Caitlin Hayes, Anna Patten and Mannion the three centre-halves.
-Tyler Toland was deployed as the six with Lily Agg and Denise O’Sullivan ahead of her, and Russell and Carusa started up top.
+Tyler Toland operated in the six with Lily Agg and Denise O’Sullivan ahead of her, while Julie-Ann Russell and Carusa started up top.

 Ireland assumed control and threatened the Georgia goal from the get-go.
 O’Sullivan and Russell tried to find their range, but surprisingly, it was Georgia who registered the first shot on target in the 16th minute.
 Moloney comfortably claimed Maiko Bebia’s free-kick, and that was the height of her involvement throughout.

 Georgia sat deep and compact, doing their utmost to frustrate Ireland and run the clock down.
 Ireland prodded and probed, producing some good build-up play and threatening with crosses but lacking that clinical edge.
-Goalkeeper Tatia Gabunia kept the visitors at bay, denying O’Sullivan and Russell, though the pressure soon paid off and they found joy from out wide.
+Goalkeeper Tatia Gabunia kept the visitors at bay, denying O’Sullivan and Russell, though their pressure soon told.

-Natia Danelia blatantly, and perhaps needlessly, handled a Larkin delivery and referee Emanuela Rusta pointed to the spot.
+Natia Danelia blatantly, and perhaps needlessly, handled a Larkin delivery from wide and referee Emanuela Rusta pointed to the spot.
 McCabe was made wait, but coolly slotted into the bottom left-hand corner in the 36th minute.
-She responded to the pre-penalty jeers with a thumbs up.
+She celebrated in front of the singing section, cupping her ear and giving them a thumbs up.

-The deadlock broken before half time came as a relief for Ireland, but there were improvements to be made in terms of ball speed and finishing.
+Breaking the deadlock before half time came as a relief for Ireland, but there were improvements to be made in terms of ball speed and finishing.

 The chances kept coming on the restart, and Ireland doubled their lead just before the hour-mark through Carusa.
-Again, it came from a Larkin cross after she linked up with Mannion, and the returning San Diego Wave striker finished exquisitely.
+Again, it stemmed from a Larkin cross after she was teed up by O’Sullivan, and the returning San Diego Wave striker finished exquisitely.

 Georgia tired, and Ireland began to flex their muscle.
 McCabe, having moved centrally for the second half after a switch with Russell, made it 3-0 from way out in the 67th minute.
 The Arsenal star spotted Gabunia off her line and let fly.
-This time, she celebrated with trademark outstretched arms, celebrating with the bench Gleeson began to empty:
+This time, she celebrated with trademark outstretched arms, running to the bench Gleeson began to empty:

 McCabe almost had her hat-trick with a smart swivel and shot just afterwards, but she turned from scorer to provider for Stapleton in the 82nd minute.